maviteixeira/maviteixeira.github.io/_posts/2019-08-01-software-architect.markdown

 **"A software architect is a software developer expert who makes high-level design choices and dictates technical standards, including software coding standards, tools, and platforms.
 (Wikipedia)"**

 However, this is not what the most companies think.
-Today most of the teams are self managed receiving some level of autonomy and responsability, this sounds greate but created a myth that the architect is something unecessary and all decisions sould be solved democratically even between different teams, they just have to talk to each other and vote.
+Today most of the teams are self managed receiving some level of autonomy and responsability, this sounds greate but created a myth that the architect is something unecessary and all decisions should be solved democratically even between different teams, they just have to talk to each other and vote.

 Needless to say that every team have their own desires and preferences, going further I could say that each developer have his own agenda related to code standards and quality.
 This means, basically, the biggest the company the most problems you will have in the long run, because there is no one responsible to watch over the projects.